 The risks vary by property type, location, and use of the rental property (Vacation rental, multi family, residential, Commercial, etc.), so keep in mind the information below will vary based upon your own characteristics of the rental property.
 For landlords and property owners, it is very important to understand your risks.

 This applies to AirBnb owners, their vacation rentals, and land lords with year round residential rentals.
-See our article on the risks to AirBnB owners that are different than below.
+See our article on the risks to AirBnB owners.

 These are some of the risks I’ve found, and the insurance solutions associated:

 - Wind damage, Hail, lightning, falling tree, Fire, etc. All of these perils will cause damage to your property, costs associated with repair, and depending on the damage – rental income loss.

 - If you have a single family rental property, your homeowners policy or landlord policy would be a great way to protect from these perils. (see our top 10 questions about homeowners insurance)

 - If you have an apartment or condo rental property, your condo owners or landlord policy also would apply to these perils.

 - Any property damage caused by your tenants should be your tenants responsibility and is an area that should be also included in your lease.
 Make sure you have buying renters insurance as a requirement in your lease as well as providing proof prior to turning over the keys.